autokitteh/samples/purrr/README.md

 - Delays or stress due to missed requests, comments, and state changes
 - Notification fatigue due to updates that don't concern you
-- Qestions like "Who's turn is it?" or "What should I do now?"
+- Qestions like "Who's turn is it" or "What should I do now"

 All that - and more - is implemented in autokitteh with about ~500 lines of actual code!

 ## Slack Usage

-Slack private channels are created and archived automatically for each PR.

-PR participants are added automatically to these channels.
+Slack private channels are created automatically for each PR, and stakeholders are added automatically to them.
 GitHub-to-Slack user matching is based on email addresses and case-insensitive full names.
+These channels are also un/archived automatically when the PR is closed/reopened.

-Other default channels (configurable in the `autokitteh.yaml` manifest file):
+Other channels that this system may use (if configured in the `autokitteh.yaml` manifest file):

-- `#purrr-log`
+- `#purrr-log` - aggregated log of all PR activity
-- `#purrr-debug`
+- `#purrr-debug` - system warnings and errors

 Available Slack slash commands: